smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 * Root-Level vehicle data type items such as `rpm` are always `mandatory`:`false` as defined by the RPC Spec for the vehicle data RPCs.
 If a data item is of type `Struct`, that struct can have mandatory parameters but the struct itself cannot be mandatory for the root-level item.

 #### Use cases for vehicle data schema update:
-This section defines SDL core behavior in case `schema_items` is not present in PTU or if data in schema does not match with API/exiting schema.
+This section defines SDL core behavior in case `schema_items` is not present in PTU or if data in schema does not match with RPC spec.
 So if in a PTU:
 * `schema_items` key does not exist, do not update `schema_items` local schema/items.
 * `schema_items` exists, replace all local schema vehicle data items with new ones except the ones defined in RPC spec.
 * `schema_items` exists but is empty, remove all local schema vehicle data items except the ones defined in RPC spec.